 - The government stipulation of only 30% of capacity is at odds with the numbers permitted for social gatherings, including funerals and weddings (10 people).
 We have a large sanctuary, which seats more than 300, but are unclear about the risk involved in having more than 10 people, from a variety of households, with a variety of health concerns, if we were to decide to return to worshipping in our sanctuary.
 The congregation would have to make allowance for assigned seating, directional arrows in the aisles, and the use of masks.

-- RPUC Council Executive has made the decision that, at this time and through the summer months until Labour Day, the church building will remain closed, with the exception of livestreaming for worship on Sunday morning and occasional staff work.
+- RPUC Council Executive has made the decision that, at this time and through the summer months until Sunday, September 13, the church building will remain closed, with the exception of livestreaming for worship on Sunday morning and occasional staff work.
 The decision was made in order to be as safe and as inclusive as possible for all who normally use the building, whether for worship or other activities.
 We will use the time to consider how to implement a plan for re-opening, given the health and safety expectations of both provincial and municipal Public Health authorities.
 We await further information as it is made available.
 However, the Rideau Park congregation and its leaders are responsible for every one who uses the building and we do not wish to take unnecessary risks at this time.